Feb 6, 2020

 - Doses of atropine that are less than 0.5 mg may result in paradoxical bradycardia, so ensure that you are offering the correct dosage at all times.

-- Avoid using atropine in hypothermic bradycardia
+- Additionally, it’s important to avoid using atropine in cases of hypothermic bradycardia.